astronomer/docs/astro/manage-astro-executors.md

   <meta name="og:description" content="Learn how to select and manage Astro executors." />
 </head>

 After you choose an executor for an Astro Deployment, you can configure your DAGs and Deployment resources to maximize the executor's efficiency and performance.
 This document provides you with an overview of how to configure the Celery and Kubernetes executors on Astro.
-To choose an executor for your Deployment, see [Choose an executor](configure-deployment-resources.md#choose-an-executor) and [Airflow executors](https://docs.astronomer.io/learn/airflow-executors-explained).
+To choose and select an executor for your Deployment, see [Choose an executor](configure-deployment-resources.md#choose-an-executor).

 ## Manage the Celery executor